The Myth of Electronic Publishing

 away most users old enough to drive.'
 Generally this book is

-rather strong opinions on home page plug-ins.
+strong opinions on home page plug-ins, but it's a good point.

 None of the top 10 sites use proprietary